shuai626/pact/README.md

 ```

 ### Compiling:
-To test compilation, first modify `example.rkt` with desired code.
-Then, inside the racket IDE, run the following:
+To test compilation,do the following inside the racket IDE, run the following:

 ```
 (require "compile.rkt")